11MadScientist/Emarket_Recommender/README.md

 # Emarket_Recommender

-Python API for the recommender
+@Python "Flask" API for the recommender